 - Be within a reasonable distance to the applicant to facilitate Post Residential contact

-- Be willing to travel to attend the one-time onsite training in Bend
+- Be willing to complete a one time onsite training in Bend (Primary Mentor Only)

 If you or someone you know would like to become an OYCP Mentor or have program questions, please call or email one of our Mentor Coordinators: